 Big pelagic kind fish should be taken onto the boat within 20 minutes at the latest.
 Therefore, while expecting such kinds of fish, slightly thicker gears should be used.

 In order to prevent potential decompression disease, catch and release method should be avoided for deep water species.
 If not necessary and prohibited, they should certainly not be caught.
 (Grouper and Comber species!!!)

 Recommendations for Catch and Release:

-As the result of numerous studies performed on catch and release method, a series of general trends have been formed.
+As the result of numerous studies carried out on catch and release method, a series of general trends have been emerged.
 During catch and release fishing, the following recommendations can be used.

 Hand-Line Fishing Techniques:

-Since the use of barbless hook prolongs the catch and release duration and causes less wounding, it should be promoted.
+Since the use of barbless hook shortens the catch and release duration and causes less wounding, it should be promoted.

 Since they increase the risk of gut hooking (swallow), the use of live baits should be avoided and the use of artificial lure should be promoted.
 The fishing line should not be left loose.
 The fishing lines being left loose increase the risk of gut hooking.
 The gears and thread used should be selected suitably for the target species.
 This measure reduces the gear snaps and shortens the struggle duration.

 Catch and release fishing should not be performed in too hot and too cold weathers.